Stephen-Seo/AnotherAURHelper/README.md

     SigLevel = Required TrustAll
     Include = file:///home/MyAURRepoDirectory

-Note that `SigLevel` is set expecting the `MyAURRepo.db` file to be signed.
+Note that `SigLevel` is set expecting the `MyAURRepo.db` file to be signed (the Python script usually signs the `.db` file after a package has been successfully built).

 # Making your system trust the new Repository